acendan/reascripts/README.md

  - Markers\acendan_Find and Replace
  - Markers\acendan_Insert marker at start of selected items with item name
  - Markers\acendan_Insert markers every x seconds after edit cursor
- - Regions\acendan_Add regions for selected items to render matrix name from active take
  - Regions\acendan_Change region color if region exceeds length
  - Regions\acendan_Create one region for all items on selected tracks
  - Regions\acendan_Create one region for selected items across tracks and link to parent in RRM
  - Regions\acendan_Create unique regions for selected items and link to parent track in RRM
+ - Regions\acendan_Create unique regions for selected items and link to track in RRM
  - Regions\acendan_Extend all regions by length
  - Regions\acendan_Extend regions in time selection by length
  - Regions\acendan_Shrink overlapping regions edges to time selection